kharyam/docker-java-example/README.md

 * The *app* directory Dockerfile builds from the base image to deploy a simple spring boot app, pulling it from github and building it from maven.

 * The test.sh script builds both images, then runs the application image.
-The command line used to run the app indicates the amount of memory compunted (256m) which honors the limit specified in the docker command line.
-It is set to half of the memory allocated, calaculated heuristically by the script.
+The command line used to run the app indicates the amount of memory computed (256m) which honors the limit specified in the docker command line (`docker run -it --rm --memory=512m -p 8080:8080 java-app:latest`).
+It is set to half of the memory allocated, calculated heuristically by the script.
 Once the app is up, it can be visited via http://localhost:8080 Details on the run-java.sh script can be found in it's GitHub repository:

     https://github.com/fabric8io-images/run-java-sh